 I never thought I would be let go from a job, but I was.
 What happened was quite frankly shocking, and I didn’t plan for it.
 But I’ll come out of this stronger and better.
 I already am.

 Life happens.
 It might break you, it might make you fragile, it might make you weak.
 Let it make you vulnerable.
 Let it then make you stronger.
 Let it fuel your fire.
 Let it reveal the things in your life that truly matter until you can be yourself again in your best, purest, most genuine form.
+Ask yourself what each challenge is here to teach you.
+How can you hold yourself accountable?
+What can you learn?

-Dear Life: thanks for the lemons.
+Thanks for the lemons.

 Note: Leading adventure trips is a serious job that requires a huge amount of energy.
 I am a professional in this field.
 I take this responsibility extremely seriously and would never, ever lead a trip if I felt it was dangerous for myself or my participants.
 Being sick this summer was an annoyance, and only that.